The 25th Annual Putnam County Spelling Bee: Act 2

-Chip passes through the audience selling snacks, the punishment for being the first eliminated.
+Panch calls a snack break, and Chip passes through the audience selling snacks.
 He explains to the audience why he lost ("My Unfortunate Erection (Chip's Lament)").
 Barfée taunts Chip, who throws a bag of peanut M&M's at him.
 Barfée is allergic to peanuts, so Olive picks them up for him.
-Olive and Barfée converse before the second half of the bee begins, and Barfée begins to develop a crush on Olive.
+Olive and Barfée converse before the second half of the bee begins, with the line from Olive "Did you know that if you switch the first two vowels of Olive, it becomes I love?"
+Barfée responds with "Well, did you know if you switch the first two vowels of William you get...
+William?"
+Olive finishes with "But if you switch the next two, you get Will Aim?", and Barfée begins to develop a crush on Olive.

-Logainne describes her two overbearing fathers and the stress that they put on her ("Woe is Me").
+Logainne describes her two overbearing fathers and the stress that they put on her ("Woe Is Me").
 In a montage sequence, the bee is shown progressing through many rounds, ending with Leaf's elimination.
 He walks away with his head held high, having proven to himself that he is smarter than his family gave him credit for ("I'm Not that Smart (Reprise)").

 Marcy reveals more about her stressful life ("I Speak Six Languages").
 She is given the word camouflage, to which she sighs, "Dear Jesus, can't you come up with a harder word than that?"
 Jesus then appears to her and teaches her that she is in control of her own life.
-Resolved to do what she wants rather than what is expected of her, she intentionally misspells the word and exits excitedly ("Jesus / Pandemonium (Reprise #2)").
+Resolved to do what she wants rather than what is expected of her, she intentionally misspells the word (camouflajzh) and exits excitedly ("Jesus / Pandemonium (Reprise #2)").